microsoft/code-with-engineering-playbook/docs/code-reviews/recipes/go.md

 [golangci-lint](https://github.com/golangci/golangci-lint/) is the replacement for the now deprecated `gometalinter`.
 It is 2-7x faster than `gometalinter` [along with a host of other benefits](https://github.com/golangci/golangci-lint/#comparison).

-golangci-lint is an aggregator of linters.
+golangci-lint is a powerful, customisable aggregator of linters.
 By default, several are enabled but not all.
 A full list of linters and their usages can be found [here](https://github.com/golangci/awesome-go-linters).

 It will allow you to configure each linter and choose which ones you would like to enable in your project.